Proce2/React-csv-upload/README.md

 -   **Upload a CSV File**: Click the "Upload CSV" button to select and upload a file.

--   **Search Users**: Enter a search term in the input field and click on the "Search" button or press enter to retrieve users based on the entered criteria.
+-   **Search Users**: Enter a search term in the input field and click on the "Search" button to retrieve users based on the entered criteria.

-### Backend Interaction
+### Node.js Backend Interaction

 -   **Delete All Data**: To clear all data from the database, you can use the following curl command to send a DELETE request to the backend, as this functionality is managed directly via API: